diffussy69/comfyui-curved_weight_schedule/README.md

   - Test with simple formulas first: `t**2`, `sin(t*3.14)`

 **Issue: Preset UI fields not updating**
-- **NEW Solution**: Install the JavaScript extension (see Installation)!
-  - Copy `js/advanced_curved_scheduler.js` to `ComfyUI/web/extensions/`
+- **Solution**: Make sure you restarted ComfyUI after installation
-  - Restart ComfyUI and hard refresh browser (Ctrl+Shift+F5)
+  - Hard refresh browser (Ctrl+Shift+F5 / Cmd+Shift+R)
-  - Presets will now update UI fields automatically
+  - Check browser console (F12) - you should see `✅ Node patched successfully!`
+  - If you don't see that message, the extension may not have loaded
+  - Verify `/web/advanced_curved_scheduler.js` exists in your node folder
-- Alternative: Presets still work without JS - values are applied internally
+- Alternative: Presets still work without UI updates - values are applied internally
-  - Check browser console (F12) for `[Preset Applied] ...` message
+  - Check browser console (F12) for `✅ Preset applied successfully!` message when changing presets
-  - The correct values ARE being used even if UI doesn't update
+  - The correct values ARE being used even if UI doesn't update visually

-**Issue: JavaScript extension not working**
-- Solution:
-  - Verify file is in correct location: `ComfyUI/web/extensions/advanced_curved_scheduler.js`
-  - Restart ComfyUI completely
-  - Hard refresh browser: Ctrl+Shift+F5 (Windows) or Cmd+Shift+R (Mac)
-  - Open browser console (F12) and check for `[Preset Applied]` messages
-  - Check console for JavaScript errors

 **Issue: Masks not affecting output**
 - Solution: